romuloschiavon/CloudWalk-DETest/README.md

 # CloudWalk-DETest
-Data Engineer - Technical Assestment
+Data Engineer - Technical Assessment.

 ## Installation
 To execute this application, the following installations are required:
 - [Docker & Docker Compose](https://docs.docker.com/manuals/)

 ## Running Airflow
-To reach as many users as possible, you can use either `make` or `Docker` directly in terminal (a.k.a bash) to run Airflow and the Data Engineer assessment.
+To reach as many users as possible, you can use either `make` or `Docker` commands directly in the terminal (a.k.a bash) to run Airflow and the Data Engineer assessment.

 Feel free to choose the method you are most comfortable with.

-Navigate to the folder containing the Dockerfile and docker-compose.yaml.
+Navigate to the folder containing the Dockerfile and `docker-compose.yaml`.
 If you are in the root folder, simply run:
 ```
 cd airflow/docker
 ```